 The page for this share link is not publicly accessible through search engines.
 This link will also be "live," in the sense that anyone opening the link will see all your recent changes to the base.

 The viewer of the share link will not see any records that are hidden in this view.
-In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the link will automatically update in real time to show the most up-to-date version of the view.
+In the event that you change cell values, add records or fields, or otherwise change which fields and records are visible in the view, the viewer will need to refresh the page to see the most up-to-date version of the view.

 Note that if the shared view exposes a column containing linked records, only the names of those linked records will be exposed.
 Any viewers of your shared view link will not be able to open up a linked record to see all of the fields of that link record, as they would be able to do if they were collaborators with full access to the base.